nditech/apollo/README.md

 git clone https://github.com/nditech/dev-elections.git
 ```

-Due to the fact this repository is private, to clone this repository to a regular server you will need to upload a deployment SSH to this repository [here](https://github.com/nditech/dev-elections/settings/keys), or use an authenticated URL (if you have an account on GitHub that has access to the repository).

 After downloading, configure a settings file in the main folder called `settings.ini`.
 A basic sample settings file is shown below.
 The install will not work if a settings file is not created with a Secret Key specified.
 The secret key should be any randomly generated string of characters of similar length to the example provided.
 For more information on additional configuration settings, read the section "[Application Configuration Settings](#application-configuration-settings)" below.

 ```